 Australian Vermouth: Regal Rogue

-The first vermouth native to Australia is currently available in white, though red and dry selections are slated for release soon.
-Debuted in 2012, when it was only available domestically, 2014 kicked off Regal Rogue’s international debut in Europe, and it will hit the U.S. in 2015.
+The first vermouth native to Australia is currently available in white, red, and dry selections.
 Marked by a finger lime and vanilla flavor profile, all ingredients are sourced from the famed Hunter Valley wine region in New South Wales.

 South African Absinthe: Field of Dreams